You are here

 Embark on a multi-course journey through the world of molecular gastronomy curated by chef José Andrés.
 Located in Penn Quarter, minibar is regularly booked months in advance, so make that reservation pronto – especially since the locale now possesses not one, but two Michelin stars.
 Good to know: José’s four other area restaurants are all Bib Gourmand selections in the same Michelin Guide.

-After a three-year renovation, the museum wing closest to the Capitol has added two sky-lit tower galleries, two staircases connecting all levels of the museum, a rooftop terrace with a blue rooster sculpture and, best of all, more than 500 works of art, including pieces by Alexander Calder, Barbara Kruger, Jasper Johns, Pablo Picasso and Mark Rothko.
+The museum wing closest to the Capitol has added two sky-lit tower galleries, two staircases connecting all levels of the museum, a rooftop terrace with a blue rooster sculpture and, best of all, more than 500 works of art, including pieces by Alexander Calder, Barbara Kruger, Jasper Johns, Pablo Picasso and Mark Rothko.
 Admission is amazingly free.

 Blue Duck Tavern, another of DC’s Michelin star-recipients, is housed inside the elegant Park Hyatt Washington (which makes for a great place to spend the night).
 The eatery features exquisitely prepared seasonal fare from its wood-burning oven, which is nestled inside an open kitchen.
 The Tavern’s shareable and delicious apple pie is the perfect conclusion to a meal.